private-attribution/i-d/draft-thomson-ppm-prss.md

 available.

-Selecting values from a range that is larger than the available entropy will reduce effectiveness.
-The result being that the selection is not uniformly random.
+Selecting values from a range that is larger than the available entropy will affect the uniformity of the output.
 In particular, these methods MUST NOT be used to select from a range that has more values than the `Mo` parameter of the chosen PRF.

+If values larger than `Mo` are needed, the output of multiple PRF invocations can be combined.
+With `k` invocations, the effective value of `Mo` increases to `Mo`<sup>`k`</sup>.

 ## Binary Sampling {#binary}